LorenzMu/udocoin/README.md

 * Samsung Galaxy A52 (Android version 13)

 If there are problems with the installation of the APK-file, try to open the project in Android Studio to run the development version.

+The app will notify you that it's running with an unlicensed version of Ch

 # References